The LaRosa Volunteer Water Quality Monitoring Analytical

 Waters in need of monitoring that are of particular concern to your watershed group and of interest to our department are encouraged to apply for this partnership.
 The concern could be recreational, aesthetics, or simply an overwhelming feeling that an impact is occurring that has yet to be addressed and more sampling is required.

-If you do become a LaRosa partner, responsibilities include: preparing RFPs (request for proposals), QAPPs (Quality Assurance Project Plans), training volunteers to collect the water samples, collecting the water samples, sample delivery to VAEL, completing bottle orders, interacting with the VAEL staff, watershed coordinators and Jim Kellogg, QCing the data and getting the data to Jim via a prepared template (it then gets further QC review), preparing the final report, and disseminating the results to the public.
+If you do become a LaRosa partner, responsibilities include nominating sites for water quality monitoring; training volunteers to collect the water samples; collecting, organizing, and storing the water samples for pick-up; quality checking the data via a prepared template; and disseminating the results to the public.
 If you are sampling E.coli at swimming holes, posting signs directly at the sites is also required.

 - LaRosa Volunteer Monitoring Sites and Years Data Retrieval- a database where you can query watershed associations' data by site or by year and export to excel.
 This data has been thoroughly reviewed.

 - Vermont Integrated Watershed Information System- The VTDEC-Watershed Management Divison's online data portal for water quality information.
-Here you can access water quality and chemsitry testing information from all of Vermont.
-This holds PRELIMINARY LaRosa data that has not gone through any QAQC measures.
+Here you can access water quality and chemistry testing information from all of Vermont, including LaRosa data.
+You can access LaRosa data by using the site search function to query a water body or specific monitoring site.

-- VT ANR Atlas- mapping tool with over 150 different layers from across the department
+- VT ANR Atlas- mapping tool with over 150 different layers from across the department, including water quality monitoring site location data.

-- US EPA Generic QAPP Outline - Quality Assurance Project Proposal, submitted yearly.
+- US EPA Generic QAPP Outline - Quality Assurance Project Proposal; yearly submission is required by all LPP partners.

 - LaRosa Submission Guidelines - Guideline for laboratory use and sample submission.